jcbvm/require-i18next/README.md

     // Plugin code is not needed anymore when inlining locales
     stubModules: ["path/to/require/i18next/plugin"],

-    // Include i18next lib, because the plugin's builder has no dependency on it
+    // Include i18next lib, because the plugin's builder doesn't have a dependency on it
     include: ["i18next"]
 })
 ```